Spatio-Temporal Pricing for Ridesharing Platforms: Concluding Remarks

-Throughout the paper, we assumed complete information and a finite planning horizon.
-Our ongoing work include generalizing the model to settings where there is uncertainty in demand/supply prediction, and where the planning horizon rolls forward as the uncertainty gets resolved over time.
-One challenge is that of balancing budget--- strict balance does not hold for arbitrary driver action profiles, but may still hold in subgame perfect equilibrium.
-Another challenge is that the class of $M^\natural$ concave functions is not closed under addition, thus the continuation value of a distribution of drivers at the end of the planning horizon (which is the expectation of its continuation value for each realized future demand pattern) may no longer be $M^\natural$ concave, and this affects the integrality of the optimal planning problem and the existence of CE.
+We assume complete information and a finite planning horizon throughout this paper.
+A natural next step is to generalize the model to settings where there is uncertainty about supply and demand, and where the planning horizon rolls forward as the uncertainty resolves over time.
+One challenge is that the class of $M^\natural$ concave functions is not closed under addition, thus the continuation value (i.e. the expected future welfare as a function of the positioning of drivers at the end of this immediate planning period) may no longer be $M^\natural$ concave.
+This may affect the integrality of the optimal planning problem and the existence of CE.
+On the other hand, while we have made use of CE to establish envy-freeness and core-selecting properties, the use of CE prices is not necessary for incentive alignment, since a driver cannot simply pick a series of trips to complete, so this does not by itself prevent progress.
+Building predictive models for supply and demand in ridesharing platforms has proved challenging, and it may be more promising and practical to directly estimate the welfare contributions of an extra driver using existing data from the current operations.

-Other interesting directions include: (i) empirical analysis on the ridesharing platforms, especially on the loss of welfare due to myopia and the strategic behavior of drivers, (ii) the fairness in regard to effect of welfare-optimal planning on trip prices to and from different neighborhoods with different demand patterns, (iii) truthful elicitation of information in scenarios where drivers poses information on local demand/supply in the near future, and where drivers have preferences with respect to locations or heterogeneity in costs, and (iv) pricing and dispatching with multiple classes of services, and with the existence of competition between platforms.